Betty Draper: Season five

-Betty's presence in season five is further reduced due to January Jones' pregnancy.
+Betty's presence in season five is further reduced because of January Jones' pregnancy.
 In the episode, "Tea Leaves", Betty and her family are now shown to be living in a large Victorian estate in Rye, New York.
 Since the season four finale, she has put on a significant amount of weight and dislikes leaving the house.
 Her mother-in-law, Pauline (Pamela Dunlap), advises Betty to take diet pills since Pauline believes Henry is unhappy in the marriage, even though he repeatedly tells Betty that he loves her regardless of her appearance.
 Betty goes to her doctor to get a prescription, but he finds a lump in her throat that could be cancerous.
 When it turns out to be benign, Betty is barely relieved and returns to focusing on her physical condition.
 By the episode "Dark Shadows", Betty attends Weight Watchers meetings to attempt to regain her old form but receives mixed results; she notes that it is difficult to take the weight off.
 Betty is often seen eating very little in an attempt to lose weight but appears to weaken when she consumes whipped cream directly from the can and occasionally sneaks sweets.
 Betty regresses further when she goes to Don's NYC apartment to pick up her kids and becomes jealous and bitter over the lovely, modern accommodations and Megan's lissome beauty.
 She then tries to stir up rancor by mentioning Don's deceased friend Anna Draper (Melinda Page Hamilton) to Sally, but after Megan and (particularly) Don tell Sally more about Anna, Betty is defeated; Sally expresses visible contempt for her mother, further straining their relationship.
 However, when Sally begins menstruating for the first time while visiting her father in New York, she immediately returns to Rye and seeks out her mother for help.
 Here, Betty is finally shown to be a caring mother to Sally; showing what is at this point uncharacteristic warmth, Betty recognizes that Sally needs her and provides comfort and guidance to her daughter.